What Doesn't Kill You Makes You Robust(er): How to Adversarially Train against Data Poisoning: Understanding Adversarial Training for Data Poisoning

+In contrast to adversarial attacks at test-time, the objective for \textit{targeted data poisoning} is itself already a bilevel objective.
+For a given target $x_t$ with an intended adversarial label $y_t$, targeted data poisoning optimizes poisoned data points $x_p$, so that models trained with them exhibit low loss on the adversarial label $y_t$ instead of its original label $y_o$:

+The optimal defense against this attack then develops into a two-player game between attacker and defender.
+While the attacker minimizes the loss on the target, the defender maximizes it with ($\theta(x)$ as defined above),

+However, this formulation reveals the central trick of adversarially training against data poisoning: Both attacker and defender modify the same variable $x = x_p + \Delta$.
+This means that any known algorithm used to approximate the bilevel poisoning objective for an attack (e.g. \citet{huang_metapoison_2020-1} or \citet{geiping_witches_2021}), is valid as an approximation for a defense.

+In the formulation above, the solution for the defender is simple, the defender can optimize the poisoning objective \cref{eq:targeted_objective} for $x_p$ and then set $\Delta = -x_p$.
+Yet, in practice, the defender has neither knowledge of the specific data point $x_t$ targeted by the attack, nor can change their strategy in response to the attacker.
+The optimal choice is hence to sample surrogate targets $(x_t,y_t)$ from the data distribution, optimize $x_p$, and take steps to maximize $\mathcal{L}(x_t, y_t, \theta)$:

+Instead of maximizing the adversarial loss, the defender can equivalently minimize the loss of the true label for the sampled target, i.e. $\mathcal{L}(x_t,y_o,\theta)$.

-To realize an approximation to this objective, given a mini-batch of data, we first split this batch into two subsets of data, $(x_p, y_p)$ and $(x_p, y_p)$, at random with probability $p$ for an image to be placed in the poison partition, we then run a chosen data poisoning attack with $x_p, x_t$, and then train the model on the concatenated output, as seen in \cref{fig:illustration}.
+To implement the objective \cref{eq:adversarial_poisoning}, we sample mini-batches of data and then first split these batches into two subsets of data, $(x_p, y_p)$ and $(x_t, y_t)$, with probability $s$ for a data point to be placed in the first ("poison") split.
+For the sampled target $x_t$ we then approximately minimize $\mathcal{L}(x_t, y_t, \theta(x_p + \Delta)$ through a known data poisoning attack, which yields $x_p$.
+We can then update the model parameters to minimize $\mathcal{L}(x_t,y_o,\theta)$ and $\mathcal{L}(x_p,y_p,\theta)$, i.e. we train the model on the concatenated output of surrogate poisons and targets, as seen in \cref{fig:illustration}.
 This way we alternate between both steps in \cref{eq:adversarial_poisoning} effectively.
-The full algorithm is summarized in \cref{alg:adv_defense}.

-\paragraph{Other defenses can be viewed as special cases of adversarial poisoning.} This methodology generalizes and explains previous work on defenses against poisoning.
-In \citet{borgnia_strong_2020}, strong data augmentations such as mixup \citep{zhang_mixup_2018} and cutout \citep{devries_improved_2017} are proposed as defenses against data poisoning.
-These defenses are special cases of the proposed adversarial poisoning; when \cref{alg:adv_defense} is used to defend against a watermarking attack (which superimposes the target data onto poison data with low opacity), then the attack is equivalent to mixup data augmentation with mixing factor $\alpha=1-\varepsilon$.
-Likewise, implementing \cref{alg:adv_defense} against a backdoor trigger attack reduces to patching randomly selected pairs of data points with a random patch.
-If this patch is chosen to be uniformly gray, then this defense is exactly equivalent to the cutout data augmentation.